quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Load Balancer Actions

-Upon receipt of a QUIC packet, the load balancer checks whether the CID is routerable or not (CID can be decrypted successfully).
+Upon receipt of a QUIC packet, the load balancer checks whether the CID is routerable or not.
 If the CID is routerable, but the target server is out of service, the load balancer generate the stateless reset token with the static key and CID, then send stateless reset packet to client directly.

 ## Server Actions

-The servers in the instance use the some static key and method to generate the stateless reset token when do handshake or send NEW_CONNECTION_ID frame to client.
+The servers in the instance use the same static key and method to generate the stateless reset token when do handshake or send NEW_CONNECTION_ID frame to client.

 # Configuration Requirements